spencerbraun/stats_notes/STATS207/Time_Series.md

 	* Test procedure: Fix a max lag k (typically 20).
 Reject hypothesis that data was generated from a causal invertible ARMA model if $\tilde{Q}\left(x_{1}, \ldots, x_{n}\right)>q_{1-\alpha}$ for $q_{1-\alpha}$ the $(1-\alpha)$ quantile of the $\chi^2$ distribution.
 * Still worth going through the less formal examination, as there can be times where it could be clear the model is not quite right but LBP test still does not reject.
 * In R, `tsdiag, sarima` both give diagnositcs
+* For the standardized residuals - want to look at whether mean stays reasonably around 0 and variance is relatively constant.
+ACF of the residuals should show no remaining dependence.
+L-B statistic, want to see large p-values for the lags, indicating none remain significant.

 ### Model Selection
 * Given a collection of reasonable models, which is best?